tatianamac/tm11ty/src/posts/why-beginners-should-teach.md

 ---
 title: Why beginners should teach
 description: This is a post on My Blog about agile frameworks.
+summary: I think we can forget what we are capable of and what we deserve when we’re sad.
+We end up dodging failure instead of reaching for radical success.
 date: 2019-04-17
 tags:
   - personal